From Size to Suspension to Conversion Kits, We Guide You Through the Features that Really Matter

 Single Swivel Stroller Wheel: Very similar to the dual swivel stroller, but only comes with one stroller wheel, creating a three-wheeled stroller.
 Pushes smooth and easy, but is not as maneuverable as four wheels when on uneven surfaces.
 Comes standard with the Hamax Outback and all Croozer models.

 Trailers range from under $100 to $1,000, and in most cases, the quality and performance of a trailer is reflected in its price.
 Higher-end trailers provide the most features and offer a smoother ride for parent and child, but can be heavy on the pocket book.
 Lower-end trailers are sufficient for many families riding on paved surfaces, but lack many safety and comfort features offered by mid-range and higher-end trailers.
 Top quality brands include Thule, Burley, Croozer and WIKE.
-A comparison chart of trailers in all price ranges can be found on our Bike Trailer Ratings & Comparison Charts page.
+You can view and filter through trailers in all price ranges on our Bike Trailer Product Filter Tool page.

 3. Size of Trailer